mronkko/matrixpls/README.md

 2. matrixpls works as drop-in replacement for the most recent version of [plspm](http://cran.r-project.org/web/packages/plspm/)
 3. matrixpls works as drop-in replacement for the most recent version of [plsSEM](http://cran.r-project.org/web/packages/semPLS/)

 All simsem vignettes should work by just replacing the call to sim with a call to matrixpls.sim.
-Compatibility with plspm and semPLS should be as easy as substuting the calls to plspm function with matrixpls.plspm and semPLS with matrixpls.semPLS.
+Compatibility with plspm and semPLS should be as easy as substituting the calls to plspm function with matrixpls.plspm and semPLS with matrixpls.semPLS.

 matrixpls uses test driven development with [Runit](http://cran.r-project.org/web/packages/RUnit/).
 This means that the tests are written first and then software is implemented to conform with the tests.